browserengineering/book/book/animations.md

 `DisplayItem`.
 This is necessary to figure out the size of a `skia.Surface` that contains the item.

 Its composited bounds is the union of its painting rectangle and all descendants that are not themselves composited.
-This will be needed to determine the absolute bounds of a `CompositedLayer`.
+This will be needed to determine the absolute bounds of a `CompositedLayer`'s surface.
 This is pretty easy---there is already a `rect` field stored on the various subclasses, so just pass them to the superclass instead:

 ``` {.python}
 class DisplayItem: